bradyhouse/house/fiddles/aws/storage-gateway.md

 can be used in concert with a variety tape backup software clients including NetBackup and Backup Exec Veeam.
 In practise the network (or storage) diagram looks something like this:

 ![Imgur](https://i.imgur.com/CLipMpR.png)

 ### Review Questions

+Here is what you should know for the exam.

 1. What is Storage Gateway?
 2. How does it work?